xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 e.g. (only list the families which all numbers do not contain "prime > *b*" subsequence) (for the case of covering congruence, we can show that the corresponding numbers are > all elements in the sets if the corresponding numbers are > *b*, thus these factorizations are nontrivial; and for the case of algebraic factorization, we can show that both factors are > 1 if the corresponding numbers are > *b*, thus these factorizations are nontrivial; for the case of combine of them, we can show that for the part of covering congruence, the corresponding numbers are > all elements in the sets if the corresponding numbers are > *b*, and for the part of algebraic factorization, both factors are > 1 if the corresponding numbers are > *b*, thus these factorizations are nontrivial)

-For the factor patterns of some families:
+For the factor patterns of some families: (these factorizations are nontrivial (https://en.wikipedia.org/wiki/Triviality_(mathematics), https://mathworld.wolfram.com/Trivial.html), i.e. both of these two factors are > 1, of course, one or two of these two factors may be composite)

 Example 1, family 4{6}9 in base *b* = 10: